 Slow feeding is sometimes the result of internal parasites, which a proper dose of fenbendazole will help eradicate.

-They require some specialized care in terms of what and how often you feed them, to be they don’t develop dental problems as they grow older.
+They require some specialized care in terms of what and how often you feed them so that your dog faced puffer doesn’t develop dental problems as they grow older.

-The blackspotted puffer is a shell-cracking, invertebrate eating machine, which means it isn’t totally reef safe.
-But if you have a large tank where you want to keep aggressive or semi-aggressive fish, they could be a cool choice.
+The black-spotted puffer is a shell-cracking, invertebrate eating machine, which means it isn’t totally reef safe.
+But if you have a large tank where you want to keep aggressive or semi-aggressive fish, the dogface puffer fish could be a cool choice.

 What do you think?

 Please leave a comment below and let us know what you think?
 Awfully beautiful?
 Beautifully awful?
-Quirky, cool and personable?
-What’s your reaction?
+Quirky, cool, and personable?
+What’s your reaction to the dogface pufferfish?